Function Calling

 tool_choice = "any",

 How do we execute the function?
-Currently, it is the user’s responsibility to execute these functions and the function execution lies on the user side.
-In the future, we may introduce some helpful functions that can be executed server-side.
+Currently, it is the developer's responsibility to execute these functions and the function execution lies on the user/developer side.
+We have also introduced some tools executed server side for our Agents and Conversations API, visit Tools.

 import json